noyo-technologies/address-history-challenge/README.md

 The server will now be available at http://localhost:5000

 ## Address Model

-This server provides a set of endpoints that allows the user to perform CRUD operations on an `Address` model.
-The `Address` model has the following properties:

 Property | Description | Example
 :--- | :--- | :---